daren-thomas/daren-thomas.github.io/_posts/2020-05-25-cea-plugins-part-4.md

 ---
 layout: post
 published: true
-excerpt_separator: <!--more-->
-title: CEA Plugins - Part 4: How to add your own tools to the CEA
+title: "CEA Plugins - Part 4: How to add your own tools to the CEA"
 ---

 Now that you have an overview of the CEA plugin template, let's dive into some of the files responsible for adding  a new tool to the CEA.